Kartohan/inventory-application-TOP/README.md

 1. Different screen support, phone support.
 2. Maybe comments and rate system.

-!!!
+##!!!
 Important

 I know that Google Chrome throws a warning that your data can be stolen, but I don't know why it does it.
-If you know how to fix it, write to me in Discord (Kartoshechka#) Don't worry, none of your data can be stolen.
+If you know how to fix it, write to me in Discord (Kartoshechka#3776) Don't worry, none of your data can be stolen.

 Link - https://warm-shelf-44548.herokuapp.com/